2020 in public domain: Entering the public domain in countries with life + 70 years

+Countries with life + 60 years

+In Bangladesh, India, and Venezuela a work enters the public domain 60 years after the creator's death.

 Entering the public domain in countries with life + 50 years

 In most countries of Africa and Asia, as well as Belarus, Bolivia, Canada, New Zealand, Egypt and Uruguay; a work enters the public domain at the end of the calendar year following 50 years after the creator's death.